Cleanse Your Body of Trauma with Nervous System Cleansing 101. Step 1: Orientation

 *”Yep.
 Safe here.
 Got nothing that’s physically and literally in my presence that I should be worried about”.

-(*Worth noting is this: if you are technically “safe” (i.e., you aren’t being physically harmed), but are keeping yourself in an environment that gives “heat” to emotional un-safety in your own body and psyche (i.e., you just really would rather be somewhere else for example), then I’d like to propose that your system is going to be on some kind of alert at low levels all the time (fight/flight), or you are keeping yourself in a freeze pattern in order to survive.)
+*It’s worth noting that if you are technically “safe” (i.e., you aren’t being physically harmed) but are keeping yourself in an environment that gives “heat” to emotional un-safety in your own body and psyche (i.e., you just really would rather be somewhere else for example), then I’d like to propose that your system is going to be on some kind of alert at low levels all the time (fight/flight), or you are keeping yourself in a freeze pattern in order to survive.

 A Few Key Pointers in Orientation: